 Chetan Sharma © Getty Images

-Chetan Sharma, promoted to No 4 in the batting order on this day 23 years ago, surprised everyone by scoring a century and pulling off an incredible win against England.
+Chetan Sharma, promoted to No. 4 in the batting order on October 25, 1989, surprised everyone by scoring a century and pulling off an incredible win against England.
 Arunabha Sengupta looks back at the astonishing innings with its thrilling last moments.

 India needed to win at Green Park, Kanpur.

 It was the MRF World Series for the Nehru Cup.
 A tournament of nearly World Cup proportions organised to celebrate the birth centenary of Jawaharlal Nehru, the first Prime Minister of post-Independent India.
 And the performance of the hosts had not really lived up to the occasion.

 After just about squeezing past a weak Sri Lankan side, two days earlier they had failed to chase down a paltry 196 against West Indies.
 With England and Pakistan winning against Australia, and Australian in turn winning against West Indies, a loss to England on October 25 would have all but ended their journey towards the semi-final.

 When the field spread after the first 15 overs of the Indian innings, things did not look too bright as they chased a stiff 256 to win.
 The medium-pacers had leaked runs, Chetan Sharma going for as many as 78 in his 10 overs.
 Allan Lamb had hit 91, guiding England to plunder 55 off the last five overs.
 Raman Lamba and newly-appointed captain Krishnamachari Srikkanth had not really got off to a flier, and now India was scoring at just about four runs an over.
 The asking rate was climbing up all the time.